Aidar5/nattoeng/docs/source/book/07_files/5_with.rst

 When the file needs to be run line by line, it is best to use this option.

-In the previous output there were extra empty lines between the lines of the file because **print** adds another line fed character.
+In the previous output there were extra empty lines between the lines of the file because **print** adds another line feed character.

 To get rid of this you can use ``rstrip`` method: